Ajitkhetal29/Ajitkhetal29/README.md

 ## Welcome to My Profile!

 🌟 About Me
 I am an aspiring web developer with a strong foundation in front-end and back-end technologies.
-With of professional experience as a software developer, I am passionate about creating dynamic and user-friendly applications.
+With professional experience as a software developer, I am passionate about creating dynamic and user-friendly applications.
 I specialize in React and Angular and am actively seeking opportunities to contribute to innovative web solutions.